ManavPatni/ManavPatni/README.md

-- 👋 Hi, I’m @ManavPatni
+- 👋 Hi, I’m ManavPatni
-- 👀 I’m interested in coding in such as python, java, android development and gaming
+- 👀 I’m interested in coding such as python, java, android development and gaming
 - 🌱 I’m currently learning python, java, android development.
 - 📫 You can contact me by my email:- help.fireframe@gmail.com or website:- https://fireframe.godaddysites.com/